 Why Prasar Bharti is right in asking PTI about its accountability

-New Delhi, July 06: Prasar Bharti has said it was reviewing the need for continued relationship with PTI and a decision in this regard would be conveyed soon.
+New Delhi, July 06: Prasar Bharti has said it was reviewing the need for a continued relationship with PTI and a decision in this regard would be conveyed soon.

 There have been mixed reactions to this move, but the question that needs to be asked should PTI be made accountable?

 In the year 2010, one Anshu Kumar had sought information about PTI under the Right to Information Act.
 In 2012, Kumar complained to the Central Information Commission about being denied the information.
-The CIC however ruled that PTI was not a public authority and hence did not need to divulge information under the RTI.
+The CIC, however, ruled that PTI was not a public authority and hence did not need to divulge information under the RTI.

 Detrimental to India’s territorial integrity, Prasar Bharti reviews relationship with PTI